IdenTrustCA/TLS-CPCPS/docs/IdenTrust_TrustID_CPCPS_TLS.md

 RAs are obligated by contract and by this CP-CPS to train its personnel and maintain a record of the training provided; specific additional areas are covered for each Trusted Role as outlined below.

-#### **5.3.3.1 CA/CSA Administrator**

--   Key Pair Generation and Certificate Issuance, re-keying and Revocation for Root CA, Issuing CAs, External CAs, and CSAs;
--   Configuration and posting of Certificates and CRLs;
--   Daily maintenance and other CA-, CSA-related administrative functions; and
--   Initializing CA and CSA hardware.

-#### **5.3.3.2 LRA**

--   Verifying identity, either through personal contact or through Trusted Agents;
--   Understanding common threats to the information verification process (including phishing and other social engineering tactics);
--   Entry of Applicant/PKI Sponsors information and verifying correctness;
--   Securely handling requests to and responses from CAs;
--   Executing the Certificate Revocation process;
--   Completing the Certificate Issuance process; and
--   Understanding the requirements in this CP-CPS for Identity Proofing of Server Certificate Issuance and passing an examination administered by IdenTrust or the RA covering those requirements.

-#### **5.3.3.3 Enterprise RA**

--   Verifying Certificate requests, employment, and FQDN(s);
--   Understanding common threats to the information verification process (including phishing and other social engineering tactics);
--   Entering of Applicant/PKI Sponsors information and verifying correctness;
--   Securely handling requests to and responses from CAs;
--   Executing the Certificate Revocation process;
--   Completing the Certificate Issuance process; and
--   Understanding the requirements in this CP-CPS for Identity Proofing of Certificate Issuance and passing IdenTrust training covering those requirements.

-#### **5.3.3.4 System Administrator**

--   Operating systems and software applications used within the PKI systems;
--   Backup applications and procedures;
--   Use of database tools including reporting and maintenance;
--   Restriction for privileged system use; and
--   Generation of audit data.

-#### **5.3.3.5 Network Engineer**

--   Network architecture and equipment used in the PKI;
--   Proper and secure configuration and switching for the network;
--   Intrusion detection monitoring; and
--   Requirements for securing network transmissions.

-#### **5.3.3.6 Security Officer**

--   Security risk assessment and analysis;
--   Security policies and guidelines;
--   Computer attack trends, security threats, and vulnerabilities;
--   Physical security and physical access controls;
--   Networks, distributed systems trust relationships, PKI, and cryptosystems;
--   Firewalls and other network security devices;
--   Event logging and auditing; and
--   Incident response and contingency planning.

-#### **5.3.3.7 Customer Support Representative**

--   End user systems;
--   Proper and secure handling of sensitive customer information; and
--   Use of trouble-tracking software.

-#### **5.3.3.8 Operations and Software Applications Used Within the PKI System;**

--   Network architecture; and
--   Audit and risk management oversight.

 ### 5.3.4 Retraining Frequency and Requirements

 All personnel in Trusted Roles shall maintain skill levels consistent with the CA's training and performance programs.